Las Ventanas al Paraiso, A Rosewood Resort

 Excellent choice for families looking for some winter sun

-Highly personalized Rosewood service
+Highly personalised Rosewood service

 The resort boasts seven swimming pools